Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Switch off device information and save resources

-• WindowsDiagnosis and WindowsDisk Cleanup: Automatically searches for new Windows problem fixes and starts maintenance tasks in the background.
+• WindowsDiagnosis and WindowsDisk Cleanup: Searches automatically for new Windows problem fixes and starts maintenance tasks in the background.
 If you use various maintenance programs such as CCleaner or similar, you do not need these maintenance functions.

 • WindowsDiskFootprint: The tasks in this entry (Diagnostics, StorageSense) check for hard disk problems when idle.
 In the past, this has even led to a command line window opening in idle mode and suddenly starting activities that look suspiciously like a virus.
 If you prefer to check your hard disk for errors yourself, you can deactivate these entries.